garethmcc/API-Gateway-Response-Streaming-Demo/README.md

 ### Stream Not Working

 1. Verify you're using Serverless Framework v4.25.0 or later
-2. Check that the Lambda function is using Node.js 20.x runtime
+2. Check that the Lambda function is using Node.js 24.x runtime
 3. Ensure the API Gateway endpoint URL is correct
 4. Check CloudWatch logs for Lambda errors: `npx serverless logs -f streamingFunction`

+### ES Module Syntax Errors

+If you see errors like `SyntaxError: Unexpected token 'export'`:

+1. Ensure `package.json` includes `"type": "module"`
+2. Redeploy the function after adding this field
+3. The Lambda function requires ES modules support to use the `export` syntax

 ### Empty Response